tetianamohorian/cat-bot/README.md

 - Handling user commands and media
 - Reading and sending images

-## 📸 Screenshots

-_Add examples of the bot in action or chat interface._

 ## 📚 License

 This project is open-source and available under the MIT License.